Catherine22/Algorithm/README.md

 ### B-Tree

 - Every node contains more than two keys and branches, it seems like a binary tree merges some of its nodes into a super node and that's why B-tree looks flatter and wider.
 - There are 2 tips about memory you must know -- First of all, it spends a great deal of time to retrieve data from external memory (I/O).
 Then, the average time of reading a byte or a blocks of data are almost the same.
-To pick up speed of accessing data, you would like to take a bunch of data a time (just like you can obtain a lot of data by accessing a node) or you'd rather retrieve data from main memory 100 times than external memory once (B-tree always searches data from the first level).
+To pick up speed of accessing data, you would like to take a bunch of data a time (just like you can obtain a lot of data by accessing a node) or you'd rather retrieve data from main memory (RAM) 100 times than external memory (disk) once (B-tree always searches data from the first level).
 And that's what B-tree is designed to optimize filesystem.

 ![B-tree][8]

+- Insertion/removing/searching
+- [MyBTree_Integer]

 ## [Others]
   - Hailstone